NethServer/dev/handbook/issues.md

   - Administrator Manual
   - Developer Manual, if needed

-If the issue is not valid, it must be closed using the **invalid** label.
+If the issue is not valid, it must be closed using ``Closed as not planned``.
 A comment must convey the reason why it is invalid, like *"duplicate of (URL of issue), wontfix because ..."*.

 ### QA team member (testing)